Ensuring safe drinking water with the Public Health Act 2010 and Public Health Regulation 2012

 |Determine in consultation with PHU but will include all items from internal review|

-A brief annual review report should be provided to the local Public Health Unit (PHU).
+A brief annual review report should be provided to the local PHU.
 The DWMS should also be provided if any changes were made.
 CCP data monitoring and annual report templates have been developed to provide utilities with tools to report and review DWMS implementation.
 Water utilities may use the template options available below or develop their own format.
 Water utilities can contact their local PHU for assistance in using the templates.

 Water utilities should consult with their local PHU to develop an external review/audit frequency.
 Some utilities have effectively had an audit of their DWMS with recent support projects and therefore may not require an audit in the near future.